 Argon plasma coagulation (APC) is a form of electrosurgery used to treat tumors of the lung and esophagus, among others.
-It is also a non-invasive way to alleviate symptoms of cancer, such as excessive bleeding.
+It also may be a non-invasive way to help alleviate symptoms of cancer, such as excessive bleeding.

 Some tumors that are too large cannot always be properly treated with radiation or surgery.
-In these instances, APC can be used to help de-bulk a tumor, making it easier to treat.
+In these instances, APC may be used to help de-bulk a tumor, making it easier to treat.

 APC is also used in conjunction with other forms of surgery to coagulate (clot) blood near treated areas.